-What is a cyan zone explains how we can combine the powerful concepts behind blue and green living, caring both for ourselves and the planet.
+What is a cyan zone explains how we can combine the two powerful concepts behind blue and green living, caring both for ourselves and the planet.

 There are three primary colours; red, blue and green.

 If you mix blue and green light you get a colour called cyan; turquoise might be a better known term.

 For the physicist cyan is a mixture of blue and green light.
 It comes in many different shades.

 Is our Nissan Leaf blue or green?
 It's a mixture, of course.
 It adheres to the requirements of those trying to create a cyan zone; it is powered only by energy acquired from the solar panels on our roof.

 It has no engine, just a very powerful motor; and makes no contribution to green-house gases.
 Turning over a blue leaf became our New Year's resolution.
 Once you have driven an electric car you will never turn back.

 What is a cyan zone is not a question that many people will be asking.
 Yet it is such an important concept.
 By combining all the virtues of blue and green living we can preserve not only ourselves but also the planet.